MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/authentication-integration.md

 ﻿---
 # required metadata

-title: How to register and enable your app with Azure AD | Azure RMS
+title: How to register and RMS enable your app with Azure AD | Azure RMS
 description: Describes the basics of user authentication for your RMS-enabled app.
 keywords:
 author: bruceperlerms